 - Reaction to Other Cats: If you have more than one cat in your household, your Maine Coon could begin to spray as a way to establish dominance as well as its territory.

 - Wanting to Mate: The urine of an intact cat contains higher levels of hormones and pheromones.
 Aside from signaling territory to other nearby cats, it can also signal a readiness to mate.
-This behavior can occur with both males and females; females are more likely to spray during the first time they go into heat.
+This behavior can occur with both males and females; females are more likely to spray the first time they go into heat.

 - Stress: Many different environmental factors can cause stress in a cat’s life, and spraying seems to be a method of coping for an anxious or upset cat.
 If you suspect your cat is spraying as a result of stress, it’s best to pinpoint the reason for that stress and help to alleviate it as much as possible.
 How to spot a stressed cat.

 - Moving: Moving locations is a highly stressful ordeal for Maine Coons, and it is common for them to begin spraying after such an extreme shift in its environment.

 - An Addition to the Family: A new pet, or even a new baby, can be a big enough change to cause stress to your cat.
 This shift in your cat’s environment can cause some Maine Coons to begin spraying as a way to cope with their anxiety.
 How to introduce a Maine Coon to your new baby correctly.

 - A Perceived Threat: Even indoor cats can see and hear the things that go on outside.
 If your cat senses that there is an outdoor cat near its territory, it may begin to spray as a method of defense.